 Photon from the sun is input from the top of the atmosphere (the top of the simulation cell).
 Travel length of the photon is calculated with optical depth of the atmospheric molecule and that of aerosol.
-There are two components in the atmosphere; molecule and aerosol particles while three are also two components, water and particles; suspended solid and phytoplankton in the ocean.
+There are two components in the atmosphere; molecule and aerosol particles; suspended solid and phytoplankton in the ocean.
 When the photon meets molecule or aerosol (the meeting probability with molecule and aerosol depends on their optical depth), then the photon scattered in accordance with scattering properties of molecule and aerosol.

 The scattering property is called as phase function1.
 In the visible to near infrared wavelength region, the scattering by molecule is followed by Rayleigh scattering law [10] while that by aerosol is followed by Mie scattering law [10].
-Example of phase function of Mie scattering is shown in Fig.2 (a) while that of Rayleigh scattering is shown in Fig.2 (b).
+Example of phase function of Mie scattering is shown in Figure 2 (a) while that of Rayleigh scattering is shown in Figure 2 (b).